 - 1. The Compensation Committee periodically reviews information comparing the Company's compensation levels to other companies in similar industries, other leading companies (regardless of industry) and competitors.
 Primarily, personal knowledge of semiconductor equipment industry compensation practices, compensation data in SEC filings, and national and regional compensation surveys are used. - 2.
 At or near the start of each evaluation cycle, the Compensation Committee meets with the Chief Executive Officer to review, revise as needed, and agree on the performance objectives set for the other executive officers.
 The Chief Executive Officer and Compensation Committee jointly set the Company objectives to be used.
 The business unit and individual objectives are formulated jointly by the Chief Executive Officer and the specific individual.
 The Compensation Committee also, with the Chief Executive Officer, jointly establishes and agrees on respective performance objectives of each executive officer. - 3.
 Throughout the performance cycle review, feedback is provided by the Chief Executive Officer, the Compensation Committee and the Board of Directors, as appropriate. - 4.
-At the end of the performance cycle, the Chief Executive Officer evaluates each other executive officers relative success in meeting the performance goals.
-The Chief Executive Officer makes recommendations on salary, bonus and stock options, utilizing the comparative results as a factor.
+At the end of the performance cycle, the Chief Executive Officer evaluates each other executive officers' relative success in meeting the performance goals.
+The Chief Executive Officer makes recommendations on salary, bonus and equity awards, utilizing the comparative results as a factor.
 Also included in the decision criteria are subjective factors such as teamwork, leadership contributions and ongoing changes in the business climate.
 The Chief Executive Officer reviews the recommendations and obtains Compensation Committee approval. - 5.
 The final evaluations and compensation decisions are discussed with each executive officer by the Chief Executive Officer or Compensation Committee, as appropriate.

-In fiscal 2013, the Company granted a total of 669,810 options to purchase shares of the Company's common stock of which a total of 160,000 options were granted to the Company's executive officers, representing 23.9% of all options granted in fiscal 2013.
-The Company's Compensation Committee does not apply a formula for allocating stock options to executive officers.
+In fiscal 2017, the Company granted a total of 524,449 RSUs and options to purchase shares of the Company's common stock of which a total of 195,000 RSUs and options were granted to the Company's executive officers, representing 37.2% of all RSUs and options granted in fiscal 2017.
+The Company's Compensation Committee does not apply a formula for allocating equity awards to executive officers.
 Instead, the Company's Compensation Committee considers the role and responsibilities of the executive officers, competitive factors, the non-equity compensation received by the executive officers and the total number of options to be granted in the fiscal year.